 We couldn’t do our work without the financial, moral and in-kind support of a range of organisations involved in the Wellington arts and cultural scene.
 We are extremely grateful for that help.

-Wellington City Council provides three-year Contract Funding currently at the level of $12,507 per annum towards the non-discretionary operational costs (such as rates, insurance, and routine maintenance) of running a writer’s residency.
+Wellington City Council provides three-year Contract Funding which contributes towards the non-discretionary operational costs (such as rates, insurance, and routine maintenance) of running a writer’s residency.

 The New Zealand France Friendship Fund was established in 1991 with the aim of promoting friendly relations between France and New Zealand.
 It seeks to enhance the bilateral relationship by providing financial support for cultural, community, scientific and educational projects.
 In 2016, the NZFFF established a legacy fund, managed by the Arts Foundation of New Zealand, enabling the French residency to be funded in perpetuity.

 The French Embassy manages the annual selection of the French writer and, in association with branches of the Alliance Française throughout New Zealand, runs the writer’s public programme.

 The National Library of New Zealand Te Puna Mātauranga o Aotearoa and the Alliance Française de Wellington, help us host our writer’s public engagements in Wellington.
 The National Library sessions are recorded and held in the Oral History Archive of the Turnbull Library.